msujas/maskGenerator_CdTe/README.md

+Most of functionality now integrated into Bubble (v.
+4.3.0, cosmic masking from image stack and gain correction), so you can use that instead. https://soft.snbl.eu/bubble/bubble.html

 Scripts and programs for cosmic masking, integration and gain map correction for BM31 total scattering data on the Pilatus 2M CdTe detector.
 Requires a stack of images (~10 or more) to determine where the cosmics are by a statistical approach.

 Run 'pip install -e .' (-e for editable, dropping will copy files to site-packages, rather than reading directly) in the folder to install.
 This creates a GUI program called 'imagin' (Image MAsk Generator INtegrator).
 Run from the command prompt - choose directory, poni  file, mask file and gain map file, then run.
 There is another program called 'azimagin' which does the cosmic masking from a single image looking at statistics on bins of pixels.
 This will probably soon be implemented into Bubble, so will no longer be necessary.